Spatially Derived Clusters - Answer Key

 2 spatial fields of view present: P5CRC.008um P5NAT.008um

-Then we can visualize what each of the resultant clusters appear like on the BANKSY derived UMAP space:
+Then, we can visualize what each of the resulting clusters appear like on the BANKSY derived UMAP space:

 DimPlot(seurat_banksy,